sara-nl/spicercourse/login-to-spider.md

  squeue -u $USER  #Check the status of your job ls  #Check if the output, slurm-jobID.out, is present cat slurm-yourjobID.out #Replace jobID with the ID of your job

+ #If you wish to cancel a job you can do so with the following command
+ scancel 12345 #Replace 12345 with your corresponding jobID
  ```